Ryzen 9 9950X reaches 7.54 GHz

 Safedisk’s multi-core Geekbench 3 result is 3,579 points higher than the previous record, held by renowned overclocker Splave.
 Finally, the Safedisk HWBot X265 4K result was 0.982 FPS higher than the previous record result, also set by Dr. Antoine.

-AMD’s X870 and X870E motherboards debuted today to accommodate the chipmaker’s latest Ryzen 9000 processors.
-There are ample options ranging from $219 to $699 for the Ryzen 9 9950X.
+AMD's X870 and X870E motherboards debuted today to accommodate the latest processors Ryzen 9000 from the chipmaker.
+There are wide options ranging from $219 to $699 for the Ryzen 9 9950X.

 5 2 votes